-After Florida shooting, phones rang unanswered where victims fell
+Florida shooting suspect 'always seemed like the unstable type,' ex-classmate says

 At first, students were confused because there was a fire drill earlier that day.
 Investigators believe the suspect pulled the fire alarm to draw people out of classrooms and increase the number of casualties, a law enforcement source told CNN

 When some students and teachers rushed out of the building, the massacre began.
-Others scurried back into the classrooms, away from the bullets, as the school went into code red, signaling an active shooter.
+Others scurried back into classrooms as the school went into code red, signaling an active shooter.

-Some texted goodbyes to loved ones, fearful they'll not make it out alive.
+Some texted goodbyes to loved ones, fearful they wouldn't make it out alive.
 Others posted social media images of chairs overturned in classrooms and floors stained with blood.

-In one cellphone video, one student cried, 'Oh my God!
+In one cell phone video, a student cried, 'Oh my God!
 Oh my God!" as gunshots popped in rapid succession in the background.

-By the end of the rampage, Cruz had allegedly killed 12 people inside the building, two outside, one in the street and two at the hospital, Sheriff Scott Israel said.
+By the end of the rampage, 12 people were killed inside the building, two outside and one on the street.
+An additional two people shot at the school died after they were hospitalized, Sheriff Scott Israel said.

 The school

 "We are receiving reports of possible multiple injuries.
-Law enforcement is on site," it tweeted.
-Law enforcement officers rushed to the scene, where they found a grim scene.
+Law enforcement is on site," it said on Twitter.
+Law enforcement officers rushed to the school, where they found a grim scene.

 Beyond the bodies and blood lay piles of backpacks and dropped cell phones, some still ringing as desperate parents tried to reach their children, a source told CNN.